slimlime/exploratory/blog.md

 ## Autumn BRK

 So autumn is here and we must go on hiatus as I move onto other things until next year.
 Next years IF competition is a reasonable deadline to complete the entire project.

+For a special guilty nerd-pleasure, here is the [disassembly](/listing.md) of the entire test game so far.
+I simply can't imagine people did this for a living long-hand in the eighties.
+Giants they most certainly were.

 So what has happened since the last entry?

 ![Alt text](/blog/examine.png)